-The islands of Astove and Charlotte that make up the Atoll is located roughly 35 km southwest of Cosmoledo Atoll.
-This Atoll forms part of the remote jewels scattered throughout the azure waters of the Indian ocean, the Outer Islands of the Seychelles.
+The islands of Astove and Charlotte that make up the atoll is located roughly 35 km south-west of Cosmoledo Atoll.
+This atoll forms part of the remote jewels scattered throughout the azure waters of the Indian Ocean, namely the Outer Islands of the Seychelles.

-The 1800’s would see more visit the island and reports of coconut trees and mangroves being spotted.
+The 1800’s would see more people visit the island, whilst coconut trees and mangroves were reported for the first time.
 In 1895, a fishing enterprise was started on the island and later years would see the farming of maize, tomatoes, pumpkins, watermelons, gourds and tobacco.
 For a brief time, guano extraction also proved profitable.

-We pride ourselves in the wonderful island and ocean experiences.
-It is a truly remarkable natural backdrop to indulge in these activities.
+We pride ourselves on our signature island and ocean experiences.
+Astove offers a truly remarkable natural backdrop to indulge in these activities.

-The single accommodation, Astove Coral House, ensures a unique experience as it only caters for a small number of guests per week.
+The single accommodation, the newly renovated Astove Coral House, ensures a unique experience as it only caters for a small number of guests per week.
 The House provides stylish relaxation with Creole dining and great service.

 “Walk out on to the shallow flats and you cannot even begin to believe the numbers of turtles,rays, fish and eels you will see.
 This is one of the last true wilderness areas fantastically conserved by the owners and supported by the Island Conservation Society.”